entertainmenttechnology/Pokorny-MTEC2280_D01-Spring2026/assignments/session_03.md

 ### If your ESP32 Board is not showing up as a Serial Comm Port...
 Download & Install the latest [Silicon Labs Virtual COM Port Drivers](https://www.silabs.com/software-and-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads) for your operating system.
 Please reach out to me ASAP if you run into any issues.

+_If your esp32 dev board keeps crashing, becomes completely unresponsive, or you are no longer able to upload any sketch to it, you can put it in Bootloader Mode:_
+1. Unplug microUSB cable to power off board.
+2. Hold down BOOT button.
+3. Continue to hold down BOOT button, plug in microUSB cable to UART port.
+4. Press RESET while still holding down BOOT.
+5. Release RESET, then release BOOT.
+6. The board should now be ready for firmware upload.
+I recommend flashing a simple sketch such as a serial "hello world" test or LED blink to confirm normal operation.